Creamy, rich, tangy and delicious Vegan Cream Cheese. Quick and easy to make and just perfect for spreading, snacking and dipping!

 - black pepper

-- everything bagel seasoning
+- everything bagel seasoning, onion or garlic powder

 - drained and chopped pickles

 No. In this recipe, you must use refined coconut oil.
 Refined coconut oil has no coconut taste or smell.
 If you use virgin coconut oil your cream cheese will taste and smell of coconut.